-We hope everybody had a Merry Christmas and a Happy New Year.
-We've seen a lot of hay movement in the last month.
+We continue to see a lot of hay movement.
 Thanks to all our customers.
 We appreciate each and everyone of you.
 The inventories have been updated.
 Please give us a call if we can help with your hay needs.

 We want to be your source of top quality alfalfa and other types of hay.
 We always try to produce top quality hay, but we don't control the weather.
 Our pledge is to be honest and accurate in the description of our hay.
 The Inventory & Prices page lists hay lots by farm, cutting number, general description of the hay including estimated content, rainfall while in the windrow (if any), test results (when available) and price/Ton.